BitBagCommerce/SyliusCmsPlugin/README.md

 ***

-Almost each eCommerce app has to present some content.
-Managing it is often done via third-party libraries like Wordpress, eZ Platform or a built-in content management system.
+Almost every eCommerce app has to present some content.
+Managing it is often done via third-party libraries like Wordpress, eZ Platform, or a built-in content management system.
 As Sylius does not have a CMS in the standard platform, we decided to develop our own which will be as flexible as Sylius.
-This plugin allows you to add dynamic blocks with images, text or HTML to your storefront as well as pages and FAQs section.
+This plugin allows you to add dynamic blocks with images text or HTML to your storefront as well as pages and FAQs section.

 - [Installation](doc/installation.md)
 - [Upgrading](UPGRADE.md)